Maria Castillo

 A home equity loan uses your home as collateral.
 You borrow against the equity you have built — the difference between your home's current market value and what you still owe on the mortgage.
 Rates are generally lower than personal loans, typically 7 to 12 percent APR in 2026, because the loan is secured by your property.
 However, the application process involves a home appraisal, title search, and more documentation, taking two to six weeks to close.

-The fundamental tradeoff is straightforward: home equity loans offer lower rates but put your home at risk if you cannot repay.
+The fundamental tradeoff is clear: home equity loans offer lower rates but put your home at risk if you cannot repay.
 Personal loans cost more in interest but carry no risk to your property.
 For Texas homeowners, this decision is further complicated by the state's distinctive homestead protection laws, which add both benefits and restrictions to home equity borrowing.

 Texas has some of the strongest homestead protections in the nation, enshrined in the state constitution.
 These laws directly impact your ability to use home equity and set Texas apart from virtually every other state.